 Using plenty of good code examples, TutorialZine is a good resource to keep handy.

-CollectiveRay (the site you're hopefully on right now) is a site dedicated to creating actionable tutorials, tips and tricks for WordPress, Joomla users, both web designers and webmasters We make sure the stuff we do is easy to implement.
+CollectiveRay, previously DART Creations (the site you're hopefully on right now) is a site dedicated to creating actionable tutorials, tips and tricks for WordPress, Joomla users, both web designers and webmasters.
+We make sure the stuff we do is easy to implement.

-Keep an eye out for the plenty of tutorials, and actionable web design tricks we post.
+Keep an eye out for the plenty of tutorials, and actionable web design tricks we post, reviews of themes, plugins, hosting and plenty of other stuff useful for anybody who works with websites.

 We strive to be not just a web design blog, but a site aimed at creating actionable tips for people who work with websites.